xrpronin17/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 Simplifies and unifies the code for decimal floating point math.
 In some cases, this provides slightly better accuracy than the previous code, resulting in calculations whose least significant digits are different than when calculated with the previous code.
 The different results may cause other edge case differences where precise calculations are used, such as ranking of Offers or processing of payments that use several different paths.

-Without this amendment, the code continues to use separate calculations for `STAmount` and `IOUAmount` objects, and [Automated Market Maker (XLS-30d)](https://github.com/XRPLF/XRPL-Standards/discussions/78) uses a third class for calculations.
+Without this amendment, the code continues to use separate calculations for <span class="code-snippet">STAmount</span> and <span class="code-snippet">IOUAmount</span> objects, and [Automated Market Maker (XLS-30d)](https://github.com/XRPLF/XRPL-Standards/discussions/78) uses a third class for calculations.

 ## Flow